jnozzi/cocoadev.com/markdown/BookMasteringXcode.md

 ----**A Word from the Author**----

 I just wanted to write a quick word to help you make an informed buying decision.
 The book is about the Xcode 4 IDE and **does not** focus on coding or application design.
-There are plenty of good books for learning Cocoa development specifically, but not too many books for diving deep into the Xcode 4 IDE itself. *This* is your Xcode book. :-) - General/JNozzi
+There are plenty of good books for learning Cocoa development specifically, but not too many books for diving deep into the Xcode 4 IDE itself. *This* is your Xcode book. :-) - JNozzi

 ----**Comments**----